 But one place where Food Rocks was definitively better was in the story department.
 While Kitchen Kabaret simply spliced together some songs into a musical revue, Food Rocks develops a bit of a story in its effort to teach guests about healthy eating habits.
 Throughout the show, a heavy metal band named Excess pops up to try and convince the guests to eat unhealthy, constantly maligning the musical guests that came before each interruption.
 Fud Wrapper eventually puts a stop to their actions, though, teaching guests that the key to nutrition is variety and moderation, even encouraging guests to eat sweets, albeit not many.

 However, I don’t want to go too deep into the story in case you want a chance to watch it for yourself.
 Food Rocks was a really fun show to watch, with entertaining music and pun-filled names for the performers, so I would definitely recommend checking it out if you have the chance.

 Of course, all of these changes weren’t enough to keep Food Rocks around forever, and the attraction closed on January 3, 2004, exactly ten years after Kitchen Kabaret closed.
 For the first time in the Land’s career, this area would no longer be home to an attraction with food as Soarin’ landed in Epcot.
 (Well, there was the one scene with the oranges, but let’s push that out of mind.)
 Though, as legend has it, Food Rocks is not completely gone in the Land pavilion.

-And with that, our musical tour comes to an end and it is time to return back to the non-Disney world (unless you decide to go exploring down the wonderful rabbit hole that is LaughingPlace).
+And with that, our musical tour comes to an end and it is time to return back to the non-Disney world.
 But I won’t leave you empty-handed, so here are some clues as to what I’ll be talking about next week.